This post explores how Resonate has evolved from the seed of an idea to its current status and roadmap.

 Began in Spring of 2015 with the seed of an idea… to solve problems of engagement and accountability in music startups by using the cooperative business structure.
 Followed shortly thereafter with advent of the stream to own listening model.
 Part time volunteers joined in October 2015.
 Resonate’s founder went full time in early Spring 2016, followed by other key members of the team… Shane Morris, Victor Matekole, Ian Warner and Timothée Goguely to namedrop a few.

-First artists signed up in Summer 2015.
-Recruitment proceeded steadily through the year, then began to accelerate in early and really took off in Summer 2016.
-Now resulting in 2266 musicians and 2266 musicians signed up to the #platformcoop.
+Resonate’s first artists signed up in Summer 2015.
+Recruitment proceeded steadily through the year, then began to accelerate in early and really took off in Summer 2016, now resulting in 2915 musicians signed up to the #platformcoop.

 Research phase began October 2015 when Peter first learned of Imogen Heap’s UJO Music blockchain experiment.
 This later evolved into Mycelia which has held several hack events in 2016.
 After the opening Mycelia event, Peter was asked to coordinate the #MTFLabs: Blockchain event alongside cryptographer Petter Ericson.
 This cascaded into Resonate becoming a member of Berklee’s Open Music Initiative in the US.